wso2/docs-is/en/docs/learn/forced-password-reset.md

     |External Claim URI* |forcePasswordReset                                                           |
     |Mapped Local Claim* |http://wso2.org/claims/identity/adminForcedPasswordReset                     |

-8. Use following SCIM 2.0 Request to trigger a password reset
+8. Use the following SCIM 2.0 request to trigger a password reset.

     You need to set the **forcePasswordReset** attribute under the` urn:ietf:params:scim:schemas:extension:enterprise:2.0:User` schema as